 “A new lease of life”

-“We know from numerous studies”, says Consultant Surgeon Sam Dutta, who performed the operation, “that a living donor kidney performs better, works quicker and lasts longer; all the detrimental factors related to being on dialysis, leading to early death because of heart problems, are completely taken care of by a good functioning kidney.
+“We know from numerous studies”, says Consultant Surgeon Sam Dutta, who performed the operation, “that a living donor kidney performs better [than one from a deceased donor], works quicker and lasts longer; all the detrimental factors related to being on dialysis, leading to early death because of heart problems, are completely taken care of by a good functioning kidney.
 An altruistic donor coming forward is an amazing thing for us.
 The recipient just gets a new lease of life”

 “An easy decision”